kashing1999/notes/AI.md

 - Board sate evaluation functions (game strategies) have to be **discovered** (learned)

 ## Coevolutionary Learning
-- Probelm solving becomes a search for the best strategy, **optimizing** representation parameters such as neural connections
+- Problem solving becomes a search for the best strategy, **optimizing** representation parameters such as neural connections
 - This optimization process is reformulated as a learning task
 - Coevolutionary learning provides a framework based on natural processes of:
   1. Variation to generate new solutions